ncss-tech/soil-pit/sandbox/stephen/neil_arcsie.md

 ##      0.1925839            NaN
 ```

-The classification tree of the FD classes using only the DEM derivates as predictors found the best split using a slope gradient of 6 percent, and had an overal accuracy of 0.48.
+The classification tree of the FD classes using only the DEM derivatives as predictors found the best split using a slope gradient of 6 percent, and had an overall accuracy of 0.48.
 This tree however was only able to map classes 1 and 3.
 The split at a slope of 6 percent matches the matches the original slope break used within Morrow (OH117) and Knox (OH083) Counties.

 #### Clusters vs DEM Derivatives